 This website is not affiliated with any other private for-profit company.
 Opinions are those of the individual authors.

-Dan Whisenhunt, Editor and Publisher:
+Dan Whisenhunt, Editor & Publisher

+I’m an Alabama boy who moved to Atlanta in 2011.
+In 2012, I moved to the Decatur area, and I think I’ll stay put for awhile.
 I cut my teeth as a journalist with the Anniston Star in Anniston, Ala.
 I spent four wonderful years there, three as a reporter and one as an assistant editor.
 After that, I worked at the Times Free Press in Chattanooga, Tenn. as the county government reporter.
 From there, I moved to Reporter Newspapers in Sandy Springs, Ga., where I worked as assistant editor and digital content manager.

 I started this website in May 2013 as a personal project, done in my spare time.
 Our page views grew more quickly than I expected and we’ve become a trusted source for local news.
 I am working to develop a sustainable online-only revenue model that will provide local journalism free of charge to residents in the Atlanta metro area.